 Because it's a rare, but serious condition, in the event of an emergency, it is vital to get the correct treatment.
 Some doctors provide their patients with a letter containing a brief description of FPIES and its proper treatment.
 In the event of a reaction, this letter can be taken to the ER with the child.

-Typically, no. Many children outgrow FPIES by about age three.
+Typically, no. Many children outgrow FPIES by about age 3.
 Note, however, that the time varies per individual and the offending food, so statistics are a guide, but not an absolute.
-In one study, 100% of children with FPIES reactions to barley had outgrown and were tolerating barley by age three.
+In one study, 100% of children with FPIES reactions to barley had outgrown and were tolerating barley by age 3.
 However, only 40% of those with FPIES to rice, and 60% to dairy tolerated it by the same age.

 Together with your child's doctor, you should determine if/when it is likely that your child may have outgrown any triggers.
 Obviously, determining if a child has outgrown a trigger is something that needs to be evaluated on a food-by-food basis.
 As stated earlier, APT testing may be an option to assess oral challenge readiness.
 Another factor for you and your doctor to consider is if your child would physically be able to handle a possible failed challenge.

 When the time comes to orally challenge an FPIES trigger, most doctors familiar with FPIES will want to schedule an in-office food challenge.
 Some doctors (especially those not practicing in a hospital clinic setting) may choose to challenge in the hospital, with an IV already in place, in case of emergency.
-Each doctor may have his or her own protocol, but an FPIES trigger is something you should definitely NOT challenge without discussing thoroughly with your doctor.
+Each doctor may have their own protocol, but an FPIES trigger is something you should definitely NOT challenge without discussing thoroughly with your doctor.